lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

 Configuration
 ===================================

-As the lightly framework the docker solution can be configured using Hydra.
+As the lightly framework the Lightly Worker solution can be configured using Hydra.

-The example below shows how the `token` parameter can be set when running the docker container.
+The example below shows how the `token` parameter can be set.

 .. code-block:: console

     docker run --rm -it \
-        -v {INPUT_DIR}:/home/input_dir:ro \
         -v {OUTPUT_DIR}:/home/shared_dir \
-        --ipc="host" --network="host" \
         lightly/worker:latest \
         token=MYAWESOMETOKEN